Please click here to see additional information regarding the collection of personal data

 We disclose your personal information to these parties and other third parties only as necessary to provide services you have requested or authorized, to protect your and our rights, property, or safety, or as required by applicable law, court order, or other governmental regulation, or when such disclosure is otherwise necessary to assist in a legal or criminal investigation or proceeding.

 Please note that Röhlig Group companies, as well as government agencies, customers and suppliers to whom we may disclose your personal data, may be located outside your home country, possibly including in countries whose data protection laws may differ from those in the country where you are located.
-In such cases, we will ensure that appropriate measures are taken to protect your personal data by putting in place appropriate legal mechanisms, such as EU standard contractual clauses.
-A copy of the EU Standard Contractual Clauses can be found at: data.europa.eu/eli/dec_impl/2021/914/oj
+In such cases, we will ensure that appropriate measures are taken to protect your personal data by putting in place appropriate legal mechanisms, such as our internal Group data protection agreement and, in the case of commissioned data processing by third parties, the use of EU standard contractual clauses.
+A copy of the EU Standard Contractual Clauses can be found at:http://data.europa.eu/eli/dec_impl/2021/914/oj.

 3. Legal basis for the processing of personal data